-Due to historic drought, climate and over-allocation, conditions on the Colorado River are worsening.
+Due to historic drought, climate and over-allocation, Lake Mead is at a historically low level.
 Chandler recognizes the seriousness of the current Colorado River situation and will continue to plan for a future with less water.
-While shortages on the Colorado River may come quicker than anticipated, Chandler is well prepared.
-In July 2022, the City announced the implementation of Stage One of Chandler's Drought Management Plan and will continue to monitor the drought situation as conditions change.
+Chandler is well prepared.
+In June 2022, the City announced the implementation of Stage One of Chandler's Drought Management Plan and will continue to monitor the drought situation as conditions change.

 Chandler's Water Supply

 Did you know that only a portion of Chandler’s water supplies come from the Colorado River?
 Approximately 57% of Chandler’s drinking water supplies come from the Salt and Verde rivers.
 During a water shortage, the City can also rely on water stored underground over the past two decades.
 Chandler has enough water stored underground to last for roughly 20 to 30 years.
 The City has also invested millions of dollars into infrastructure to treat and reuse wastewater for non-potable uses like urban irrigation, industrial uses, aquifer recharge and riparian wetlands.

 Shortage Impacts to Chandler

 The U.S. Bureau of Reclamation recently announced the first ever Tier 2a shortage on the Colorado River beginning on Jan.
 1, 2023.
 The shortage declaration means that Arizona, Nevada, and Mexico will voluntarily take less water from the Colorado River next year.